 Verification and validation of systems before deployment is increasingly seen of fundamental importance not just in safety-critical applications, but also in more mainstream applications.
 Multi-Agent Systems (MAS) are no exception.
 The past ten years have witnessed considerable research in verification techniques aimed at assessing automatically whether or not a MAS meets its intended specifications.

 One of the leading techniques in this area is \emph{model checking}~\cite{clarke+99a}.
-In this setting the system under analysis $S$ is encoded as a transition system $M_S$ and a specification $P$ is formalised as a logical formula $\phi_P$; the model checking procedure is responsible for establishing whether $M_S \models \phi_P$, i.e., whether or not the system $M_S$ satisfies the formula $\phi_P$.
-In the MAS domain specifications are often expressed as epistemic, deontic, and ATL formulas; the techniques put forward in the MAS community reflect this~\cite{kacprzak2008verics,gammie2004mck,lomuscio2009mcmas}.
-Explicit techniques are less efficient, but symbolic checkers such as \texttt{\textsc{MCK}}~\cite{gammie2004mck}, \texttt{\textsc{mcmas}}~\cite{lomuscio2009mcmas} and \texttt{\textsc{VerICS}}~\cite{kacprzak2008verics} are capable of handling state-spaces of the region of $10^{15}$ and beyond.
-Unfortunately, MAS-based applications, due to the agents' complex and intentional nature, often generate much larger state spaces.
-To alleviate this problem, a number of techniques, including abstraction~\cite{cohen2009abstraction} have been put forward.
-While these have been successful in allowing users to tackle larger systems, it is still the case that, generally speaking, systems with many agents are difficult to verify.
-Clearly, this has a significant impact in open MAS populated by a multitude of agents competing or cooperating to reach an individual or a common goal.
+In this setting the system $S$ under analysis is encoded as a transition system $M_S$ and a specification $P$ is formalised as a logical formula $\phi_P$; a model checking procedure is used to determine whether $M_S \models \phi_P$, i.e., whether or not the system $M_S$ satisfies the formula $\phi_P$.
+Since MAS specifications are often expressed as epistemic, deontic, and ATL formulas; the techniques put forward in the MAS community reflect this~\cite{kacprzak2008verics,gammie2004mck,lomuscio2009mcmas}.
+While explicit techniques are less efficient, symbolic checkers such as \texttt{\textsc{MCK}}~\cite{gammie2004mck}, \texttt{\textsc{mcmas}}~\cite{lomuscio2009mcmas} and \texttt{\textsc{VerICS}}~\cite{kacprzak2008verics} are capable of handling state-spaces of the region of $10^{15}$ and beyond.
+However, MAS-based applications, due to the agents' complex and intentional nature, often generate much larger state spaces.
+To alleviate this problem, a number of techniques, including abstraction~\cite{cohen2009abstraction}, have been put forward.
+These have been successful in allowing users to tackle larger systems, but it is still the case that, generally speaking, systems with many agents are difficult to verify.
 The aim of this paper is to contribute to overcome this shortcoming.